-The beautifully preserved medieval city of Coimbra, Portugal used to be the country’s capital before Lisbon stepped in.
-Coimbra is known for its university, which is the oldest in Portugal, and one of the oldest in Europe.
-But the school isn’t what attracted me to visit this city, I was falling for its architecture way before I even arrived.
+The beautifully preserved medieval city of Coimbra, Portugal, used to be the country’s capital before Lisbon stepped in.
+Coimbra is known for its university, the oldest in Portugal, and one of the oldest in Europe.
+But the school isn’t what attracted me to visit this city; I fell for its architecture way before I even arrived.

-Many people do a day trip to Coimbra on their way to either Porto or Lisbon, which is doable, but I do recommend at least one night to really experience its charm.
+Many people make a day trip to Coimbra on their way to either Porto or Lisbon, which is doable, but I do recommend at least one night to experience its charm.

 How to Get to Coimbra

 Getting to Coimbra is very simple; you just jump on the Lisbon to Coimbra train.
 The ride is less than 2 hours long.
 When visiting Portugal, most people either fly into Lisbon or Porto, and Coimbra is right in the middle of both and easily accessible by train.
 That’s why I mention that many make a stop in Coimbra on their way to either of those big cities.

 Click here to choose your Coimbra train tickets.
 I linked the CP (Comboios de Portugal) website because that is the national train operator of Portugal.
-I’ve found that if you book directly with operators it’ll be slightly cheaper than booking through a site like Rail Europe.
+I’ve found that if you book directly with operators, it’ll be slightly cheaper than booking through a site like Rail Europe.
 I believe you can purchase tickets up to 60 days ahead of time.
-You can also get tickets up to 15 minutes before departure at the station.
+You can also get tickets up to 15 minutes before departure from the station.

-If you’re going from Lisbon to Coimbra (which was our route) make sure you enter “Lisboa” in the from section, and “Coimbra” in the to section.
-You’ll also see a “Coimbra B” in the drop-down list but that’s a bit further out from the city center.
-You may need to switch trains in Coimbra B, but the “Coimbra” ticket will take you all the way to the center.
+If you’re going from Lisbon to Coimbra (which was our route), make sure you enter “Lisboa” in the from section and “Coimbra” in the to section.
+You’ll also see a “Coimbra B” in the drop-down list, but that’s a bit further out from the city center.
+You may need to switch trains in Coimbra B, but the “Coimbra” ticket will take you to the center.

-If you are visiting Lisbon as well, check out this post for the ultimate guide to the city.
+If you are visiting Lisbon, check out this post for the ultimate guide to the city.